liangzheng816/OfficeDocs-SharePoint/SharePoint/SharePointServer/security-for-sharepoint-server/configure-amsi-integration.md

 3. Select the web application for which you want to enable the AMSI integration, and select **Manage Features** in the toolbar.
 4. On the **SharePoint Server Antimalware Scanning** screen, select **Deactivate** to switch off AMSI integration, or select **Activate** to switch on AMSI integration.

-If you installed the SharePoint Server Subscription Edition Version 25H1 feature update, follow these steps to activate or deactivate and configure AMSI body scan feature settings:
+If you installed the SharePoint Server Subscription Edition Version 25H1 feature update, follow these steps to activate or deactivate and configure the request body scan feature settings:

 1. Open **SharePoint Central Administration**.